riverfr0zen/graphene-mongo-extras/README.md

 ## 0.3.0
 * Filtering
     - List of EmbeddedDocumentFields now supported [issue](https://github.com/riverfr0zen/graphene-mongo-extras/issues/1)
+* Moved examples from separate repo into `examples` folder in this repo

 ## 0.2.0
 * MongoengineExtrasType added to support new Meta config options (in-lieu of MongoengineObjectType)